VytisVA/Jdiet/README.md

 "Body weight management tool.
 Vegetarian and Vegan-friendly."

 App will be re-written in JS, Node.JS, and HTML/CSS.
+Inial MVP elements are available.

 Unfinished code or other missing elements will be highlighted, and plan will be provided how to finalise the challenge in [ToDo](#todo).